-While there’s no time limit or anything of the sorts, I’d still recommend against losing yourself in the lovely hand-drawn art.
-There’s delicious food just waiting to be consumed after all, which’ll disappear if you don’t hurry and gobble it up!
+While there’s no time limit or anything of the sort, I’d still recommend against losing yourself in the lovely hand-drawn art.
+There’s delicious food just waiting to be consumed after all, which disappears if you don’t hurry and gobble it up!
 Gobble gobble.
 Oh and be sure to keep an eye out for flies, as these determine how much you’ve accomplished while splashing around (ie. your score), dodging aquatic predators as best you can.

 So make the most of it, for sooner or later you will be someone’s snack.
 It’s inevitable, but until then, why not swim and eat to your heart’s content, in Guppy?
 As science hasn’t quite reached that point, and I pray it never does, this is probably your best shot at turning into a fish, however briefly.